-Summer Pre-College Art
+Summer Pre-College Art - Apply Now!

 Pre-College Art motivates, stimulates and prepares emerging artists and creative problem solvers.
 Modeled after the rigorous undergraduate School of Art program, students are taught by practicing artists and professors, in cutting-edge facilities, at a school ranked among the top ten in the country.
 Using both traditional tools and new technologies, students develop and hone technical skills and critical thinking.
 Students are introduced to the spirit and substance of the School of Art's culture through challenging courses, critique, stimulating workshops, portfolio development and energetic interaction with dedicated faculty and talented peers.